 Are Oats Gluten-Free?

 The short answer is yes!
 Oats are naturally gluten-free, which is great news for those with Celiac’s Disease or people who are choosing to live a gluten-free lifestyle for their health.
 However, it’s important to check the label before purchasing oats if you are sensitive to gluten.
 Many oats are processed in the same factories or even on the same machines as products that contain gluten.
 Look for oats that are specifically labeled ‘gluten-free’ to ensure you won’t be affected by cross-contamination.
 But don’t fret!
 When you purchase Oats Overnight you are getting certified gluten-free oats, making them a great option!

 With so many types of oats, how do you know which to choose?
-Honestly, t, all oats are healthy.
+Honestly, not, all oats are healthy.
 But if you want to get technical, Oat Groats remain the healthiest because they’re the purest form of the whole oat you can eat.
 They’re the least processed and contain the most nutrition.
 But don’t get so hung up on the type that you lose out on all the benefits oats provide!